Walker Art Gallery: Exhibitions

 The first John Moores Contemporary Painting Prize exhibition was held in 1957.
 Sponsored by Sir John Moores, founder of Littlewoods, the competition has been held every two years ever since and is the biggest painting prize in the UK.

-There is a regular programme of temporary exhibitions which in 2009-10 has included Aubrey Williams, Bridget Riley, Sickert and Freud.
+There is a regular programme of temporary exhibitions which in 2009–10 has included Aubrey Williams, Bridget Riley, Walter Sickert and Freud.

-In 2004, the gallery staged The Stuckists Punk Victorian, the first national museum exhibition of the Stuckist art movement.
-The Gallery also takes part in the Liverpool Biennial.
+In 2004 the gallery staged The Stuckists Punk Victorian, the first national museum exhibition of the Stuckist art movement.
+The gallery also takes part in the Liverpool Biennial.